youkoutaku/youkoutaku.github.io/_posts/Control/Model Predict Control/2024-05-28-Dynamic Programming for Continuous System (HJB).md

 \end{cases}
 $$

-Solving the equation can obtain the optimal control strategy.
-The **Hamiltonian** as following equation.
+The solution of the equation is the result of the optimal control strategy.
+And the **Hamiltonian** as following equation.

 $$
 \mathcal{H}(x_{(t)},u_{(t)},J_{x}^{*},t)\triangleq J_{x}^{*}(x_{(t)},t)^{\mathrm{T}}f(x_{(t)},u_{(t)},t)+g(x_{(t)},u_{(t)},t)$$